 Please refer to the following URL for the Privacy Policy of Career-tasu.

-Please refer to the following link for Career-tasu’s policies on the handling of cookie information and the like.
+Please refer to the following link for Career-tasu’s policies on the handling of cookie information.

 2. Career-tasu does not guarantee the proper operation of any device which Client uses when using CFN.
 In addition, Career-tasu shall not bear any communication expenses arising when Client uses CFN.
-If any e-mail communications, etc. become illegible due to character corruption or the like, Career-tasu shall not bear any obligation to re-distribute such communications, etc.
+If any e-mail or other text communications become illegible due to character corruption or otherwise, Career-tasu shall not be obliged to re-distribute such communications.

 3. Career-tasu does not guarantee the accuracy of the information on CFN registered by Members.

-4. Any trouble arising between Client and a Member or other issue arising between Client and a third party shall be handled and resolved at the liability of such Client, and Career-tasu shall not be liable for such matter.
+4. Client shall be solely responsible and liable for handling and resolving any dispute or trouble that arises between Client and a Member, or between Client and a third party, and Career-tasu shall not be responsible or liable for such matter.

 Career-tasu shall not be held liable for any damage arising due to causes beyond its control including, but not limited to, damage from computer virus attacks which cannot be prevented by ordinary preventive measures and natural disasters.
-Career-tasu does not guarantee the data stored on CFN will not be deleted or modified by such an act of force majeure.
+Career-tasu does not guarantee that the data stored on CFN will be protected from deletion or alteration caused by such force majeure event.

 Career-tasu may assign its status under the usage agreement and any of its rights and obligations specified herein to a third party without the specific consent of Client by giving prior notice thereof on the pages of CFN.